dlramirez2/EncryptionAssigment/README.md

 ## Part 3

 * For the first part of this assigment I was tasked to complete the source code so that the image tux.ppm would be encrypted using ECB mode, and CBC mode.
-As can be seen in the assigment report, Assginemtn1 DLR file, the picture encrypted with ECB is easily decipherable.
+As can be seen in the assigment report, 'Assignment1 DLR' file, the picture encrypted with ECB is easily decipherable.

 ## Part B